Boxcar: Use

 Boxcars can carry most kinds of freight.
 Originally they were hand-loaded, but in more recent years mechanical assistance such as forklifts have been used to load and empty them faster.
 Their generalized design is still slower to load and unload than specialized designs of car, and this partially explains the decline in boxcar numbers since World War II.
 The other cause for this decline is the dramatic shift of waterborne cargo transport to container shipping.
 Effectively a boxcar without the wheels and chassis, a container is designed to be amenable to intermodal freight transport, whether by container ships, trucks or flatcars, and can be delivered door-to-door.

 Boxcars were used for bulk commodities such as coal, particularly in the Midwestern United States in the early 20th century.
 This use was sufficiently widespread that several companies developed competing box-car loaders to automate coal loading.
 By 1905, 350 to 400 such machines were in use, mostly at Midwestern coal mines.

 Passenger use

-In the Philippines, Boxcars were used as additional third-class accommodations by the Manila Railway Company during the early 1900s as there was a shortage of true passenger railroad cars.
+In the Philippines, boxcars were used as additional third-class accommodations by the Manila Railway Company during the early 1900s as there was a shortage of true passenger railroad cars.
 These problems were considered solved by the 1910s as British manufacturer Metropolitan and American builders such as Harlan and Hollingsworth constructed more passenger cars for the railroad.

-In the present day, hobos and migrant workers have often used boxcars in their journeys (see freighthopping), since they are enclosed and cannot be seen by railroad police, as well as being to some degree insulated from cold weather.
-Hobo Code, a form of hieroglyphs used by hobos, developed as a code to give information to Hobos freighthopping.
+In the present day, hobos and migrant workers have often used boxcars in their journeys (see freighthopping), since they are enclosed and cannot be seen by railroad police, as well as being insulated to some degree from cold weather.
+Hobo code, a form of hieroglyphs used by hobos, developed as a code to give information to Hobos freighthopping.